Differentiable Conservative Radially Symmetric Fluid Simulations and Stellar Winds -- jf1uids: Conclusion and outlook

 \section{Conclusion and outlook}

 We have presented a fully differentiable, conservative and GPU-ready radial fluid solver in \texttt{JAX}, with superior conservative properties compared to \texttt{JAX-Fluids} \cite{jaxfluids2}.
 Differentiability was showcased on stellar wind simulations.
-Further research as part of the "stellar winds, cosmic rays and machine learning" research track aims at (also see the research overview illustration Fig. \ref{fig:researchtrack} in the appendix) \enlargethispage{\baselineskip} \begin{itemize} \item \textit{numerics:} implementation of higher-order methods and more advanced Riemann solvers (lack thereof is a current limitation), detailed performance profiling \item \textit{machine learning enhanced numerics:} end-to-end training of gradient limiters and smoothness indicators to improve upon the baseline numerics \item \textit{machine learning powered physics:} surrogate modeling for cooling; based on analytical models with free parameters and neural-network cooling terms; aiming for wind evolutions as theorized in \cite{lachlan24} \item \textit{cosmic rays:} from summary statistics based on shock energy dissipation \cite{cr_simple} over two-fluids models \cite{cr_two_fluids} to full cosmic ray energy distributions co-modeled with the fluid flow \cite{cr_full}; the dependence of cosmic ray acceleration on the evolution of the wind will be investigated \item \textit{parameter retrieval}: insights into stellar wind parameters from observable summary statistics via gradient descent, Hamilton-Monte-Carlo \cite{hmc} and simulation-based inference \cite{sbi} \end{itemize}
+Further research as part of the "stellar winds, cosmic rays and machine learning" research track aims at (also see the research overview illustration Fig. \ref{fig:researchtrack}) \enlargethispage{\baselineskip} \begin{itemize} \item \textit{numerics:} implementation of higher-order methods and more advanced Riemann solvers (lack thereof is a current limitation), detailed performance profiling \item \textit{machine learning enhanced numerics:} end-to-end training of gradient limiters and smoothness indicators to improve upon the baseline numerics \item \textit{machine learning powered physics:} surrogate modeling for cooling; based on analytical models with free parameters and neural-network cooling terms; aiming for wind evolutions as theorized in \cite{lachlan24} \item \textit{cosmic rays:} from summary statistics based on shock energy dissipation \cite{cr_simple} over two-fluids models \cite{cr_two_fluids} to full cosmic ray energy distributions co-modeled with the fluid flow \cite{cr_full}; the dependence of cosmic ray acceleration on the evolution of the wind will be investigated \item \textit{parameter retrieval}: insights into stellar wind parameters from observable summary statistics via gradient descent, Hamilton-Monte-Carlo \cite{hmc} and simulation-based inference \cite{sbi}, taking advantage of the differentiability of the simulator \cite{zeghal22} \end{itemize}